Dimension-independent Markov chain Monte Carlo on the sphere: Markov chain Monte Carlo on the sphere

 The hypotheses of the proposition differ from the hypotheses of \Cref{propo:proj_meas} only in the additional assumption that $\XX$ and $\YY$ are Polish spaces.
 This assumption ensures that we may apply the disintegration theorem to obtain regular conditional distributions.
-We can weaken the assumption by requiring only that $\XX$ and $\YY$ are Radon spaces.
+We can weaken the assumption by requiring that $\XX$ and $\YY$ be merely Radon spaces.

 \begin{proof}[Proof of \Cref{propo:equality_of_RCDs}] The regular conditional distribution $\nu_{0|T}\colon \YY \times \Borel{\XX} \to [0,1]$ of $X_0$ given $T(X_0)$ is defined as a Markov kernel satisfying for every $A\in\Borel{\XX}$ and $B\in\Borel{\YY}$,